jankx/core/README.md

-# FOXY FRAMEWORK CORE
+# JANKX FRAMEWORK CORE
-This repository is core of Foxy theme framework.
+This repository is core of Jankx theme framework.
 You can use this core for embed to another Wordpress theme so easy and quickly.

 ## Features:
 ### Core features